vanillasoap/kicad-mcp/docs/drc_guide.md

 3. Track your progress over time as you fix issues
 4. Compare current results with previous checks

-## KiCad 9.0+ Compatibility

-**Important Update**: With KiCad 9.0+, the DRC functionality has been reimplemented to work with the new KiCad APIs.
-The server now supports two methods for running DRC:

-1. **KiCad CLI Method** (Recommended) - Uses the `kicad-cli` command-line tool to run DRC checks without requiring a running instance of KiCad.
+It does this all by using the `kicad-cli` command-line tool to run DRC checks without requiring a running instance of KiCad.

-2. **IPC API Method** - Connects to a running instance of KiCad through the new IPC API using the `kicad-python` package.

-The server automatically selects the best available method based on your KiCad installation.

 ## Prerequisites